Ralph Mooney: Equipment

 Mooney began playing pedal steel on a homemade instrument.
 According to Bobbe Seymour, this began as a Magnatone double eight-string nonpedal steel guitar, which Mooney modified with household materials.
 He was quoted as saying that the pedals were held in place with chicken wire strung between the legs; according to steel player Mike Neer, Mooney took this instrument to a session for Wanda Jackson, who saw him setting it up and said to her producer, "You better go get me someone who could play."
 Leo Fender borrowed this modified instrument to study the design, giving Mooney a Fender model to play.

-By 1961, Mooney was using a Fender 1000,another dual eight-string model, through a Fender Twin amplifier on sessions for Buck Owens.
+By 1961, Mooney was using a Fender 1000, another dual eight-string model, through a Fender Twin amplifier on sessions for Buck Owens.
 Mooney primarily used the E9 neck of the instrument; the second neck, rarely used, was set up with a dobro-style open G tuning instead of the C6 more commonly used by other players.

 In the 1970s, after joining Waylon Jennings' band, Mooney was gifted a double-neck Sho-Bud, which maintained the setup and tuning he had developed, including custom-wound pickups designed to emulate the sound of his Fender.
 Bobbe Seymour recalls a later guitar commissioned by Waylon and the band as a surprise for Mooney.
-Mooney's setup was different enough from the standard of the day that Sho-Bud declined, saying they "would rather not build one that weird," so Seymour bought the parts from Sho-Bud and built the instrument himself.
-Seymour said this was a Super-Pro model with an E9 tuning the near neck and that the outside neck was tuned "like a G dobro," and that Mooney used the instrument throughout his time with Jennings.
+Seymour said this was a Super-Pro model with an E9 tuning the near neck and that the outside neck was tuned "like a G dobro."

 At some point after this, Mooney began using instruments made by GFI, a company founded by Gene Fields, who worked as a designer at Fender during the development of their pedal steel line.